 Tests are performed in conjunction with the other IPsec evaluation activities.

-Test 1: If IKEv1 is selected, the evaluator shall configure the TOE as indicated in the guidance documentation, and attempt to establish a connection using an IKEv1 Phase 1 connection in aggressive mode.
+Test 1: If IKEv1 is selected, the evaluator shall configure the TOE as indicated in the guidance documentation and attempt to establish a connection using an IKEv1 Phase 1 connection in aggressive mode.
 This attempt should fail.
 The evaluator should then show that main mode exchanges are supported.

 Test 2: If NAT traversal is selected within the IKEv2 selection, the evaluator shall configure the TOE so that it will perform NAT traversal processing as described in the TSS and RFC 5996, section 2.23.
 The evaluator shall initiate an IPsec connection and determine that the NAT is successfully traversed.